nigelon11/ai-node-development/README.md

-# AI-Enabled Web App Template
+# AI-Enabled Web App with Multi-Model Deliberation

-This is a [Next.js](https://nextjs.org/) project that serves as a template for AI-enabled web applications.
+This is a [Next.js](https://nextjs.org/) project that serves as a platform for AI-enabled web applications with advanced deliberation capabilities.
 It demonstrates integration with various Language Model (LLM) providers, including open-source models, OpenAI, and Anthropic's Claude.

+## Application Overview

+This application extends beyond traditional AI chatbots by introducing a unique multi-model deliberation system.
+Key features include:

+- **Multi-LLM Integration**: Connect with multiple AI providers simultaneously (OpenAI, Anthropic Claude, and local Ollama models)
+- **Collective Decision Making**: Employ multiple AI models to deliberate on questions or statements
+- **Weighted Voting System**: Assign different weights to various models based on their reliability or expertise
+- **Outcome Ranking**: Vote on and rank possible outcomes for a given prompt
+- **Detailed Justifications**: Generate comprehensive explanations for collective decisions
+- **Support for Attachments**: Process both text and image inputs for richer context
+- **Interaction Logging**: Track and analyze all LLM interactions

+The application's standout feature is its ability to aggregate insights from multiple AI models, creating a more balanced and nuanced response than any single model could provide alone.

 ## Getting Started